Transcendence Blights and Perversities

 Unlike blights and perversities generally, which may have a variety of causes, transcendence blights and perversities are those that are the direct result of a failed or partial transcendence attempt, one in which the original entity's mind has been heavily damaged.
 Often the original being was an infomorph or an ai of some sort.
 Their genesis of has to do with the nature of transcendence.
 Transcendence doesn't usually erase the entire personality and memory of the subject.
 In fact very deep structures and generalized notions of former beliefs normally remain.
-Usually these are merely tempered and modified by the new sophont's more advanced cognitive structures, hugely increased processing powers, and massively expanded data base.
+Usually these are merely tempered and modified by the transcended sophont's improved understanding, supported by cognitive structures, hugely increased processing powers, and massively expanded data base.
 Sometimes, however, such a process goes wrong, and some of the old beliefs and mental structures are demolished entirely while others survive to dominate.
-The new mind may take these fragmentary and often irrational beliefs as the basis for its entire existence, resulting in a mental breakdown of in the transcension process.
+The new mind may take these fragmentary and often irrational beliefs as the basis for its entire existence, resulting in a mental breakdown during the transcension process.

 For instance, a reclusive and eccentric modosophont hider vec living in a Kuiper belt object might have an irrational belief that the inner-system Sephirotic polity of its home star is actually an evil blight.
 If such a vec were to transcend, its former beliefs would normally be revised in light of its new powers.
 It might or might not still distrust the Sephirotics, and it might or might not remain a hider.
 It could retain these old beliefs, with new reasoning that is entirely incomprehensible to its S<1 self, or it might abandon those beliefs, or it take another direction entirely.
 If the process went badly however, the vec might retain nothing else of its former personality and beliefs than a conviction that the inner-system polity is an evil that must be stopped, and the new transapient entity would take action accordingly.
 Results would be tragic, usually for the new transapient or occasionally, if its target is not guarded by an alert transapient of the same or greater toposophic, for the residents of the inner-system civilization.
 Such an insane transapient might be considered a perversity if it managed to destroy or subvert all or part of the inner system.
 If it made many copies of itself, attacked the inner system, and perhaps sent similar copies to other systems, it would be considered a blight.
 Not all transcendence blights and perversities are so dramatic, of course.
 Some live relatively quiet lives.